regularjs/guide/en/core/use.md

 #Encapsulation and Plugin in regularjs

-Regularjs is very efficient for developing, it is also provide basic encapsulation which is important during the deveopment in large project.
+Regularjs is very efficient for developing, it also provides basic encapsulation which is important during the deveopment in large project.

-## Extension in regularjs is ony-way influence
+## Extension in regularjs is one-way influence

-in previous chapter, we learned four methods for extension.
+in previous chapter, we have learned four methods for extension:

 * [Component.filter](filter.md)
 * [Component.directive](directive.md)`